tomsWebConsulting/twcsl/v7.1/Portfolio Page Hover Background Autoplay/README.md

 ### Synopsis

-Add an autoplay effect to a portfolio page using layout hover background
+Add an autoplay effect to a portfolio page using layout hover background.

 ### Version 0.1.0